Debt Relief & Bankruptcy

-Stop by for a free consultation with one of our experienced attorneys.
+Stop by for a consultation with one of our experienced attorneys.
 We can look over your situation and help advise on the best course of action, whether that means fighting the creditor, negotiating, counter-suing, or filing for bankruptcy.
 Our lawyers can also look at how creditors are treating you and can advise on whether you have a claim for Unfair Debt Collection Practices.

 Credit Card Negotiation/ PayDay Loan Negotiation

 Oftentimes, you will have borrowed a certain amount of money, called the “principal” of your debt.
 Then, the credit card company or payday lender will tack on fees and interest, making it look like you borrowed a lot more than the original amount.
 When you get behind on payments, they will call you, send letters, and sometimes even threaten you (illegally) for payment on the debt.
 If you hire an attorney to help you negotiate a settlement, you can often resolve the entire amount of the debt for a percentage of what you actually owe.
 The final amount will depend on your original loan amount, payment history, and who the creditor is.
-Contact The Law Store for a free consultation to see if we can help you negotiate with these companies and stop the harassing phone calls.
+Contact The Law Store for consultation to see if we can help you negotiate with these companies and stop the harassing phone calls.

 Defense of Credit Card Lawsuits /PayDay Loan Lawsuits